 Florida State Contractor License Requirements

 In the State of Florida, contractors in the construction industry are required by law to obtain and hold a professional license while contracting to perform work.
 Contractors who perform work without a professional license are subject to strict fines and penalties.
-If you have been charged with unlicensed contracting, we strongly encourage you to contact the offices of Trent Cotney, P.A.
+If you have been charged with unlicensed contracting, we strongly encourage you to contact the offices of Cotney Construction Law.
 Construction Law Group.
 Our St. Petersburg construction attorneys will be able to provide you with expert legal advise on how best to handle your case.

 To acquire a license, contractor’s must adhere to strict municipal, local, and state regulations, and must receive approval from the Florida Department of Business & Professional Regulation’s Construction Industry Licensing Board.
 The Board is responsible for regulating and issuing licenses to professionals in the construction industry.
 Licenses may be issued by either registration or through certification.